 We ring alarm bells everywhere.
 You’re notified via whatever channels best suit your business processes: email, SMS, SIEM integration, PagerDuty phone call, or whatever WHOOMPF integration you put together with your Red Canary technical account manager.

 When you get a Red Canary detection notification, remember that it’s been validated by human analysts.
-When we tell you something bad happens, there’s a 99.98% chance it is real (based on our 2015 false positive rate).
+When we tell you something bad happens, there’s a 99.98% chance it is real (based on our past false positive rates).

 Now that you’ve been alerted to a confirmed threat, it’s time to stop it in its tracks.
 From your Red Canary portal, you can first isolate the endpoint from the rest of the network and then build a response plan that: